Snow is in the forecast here in Wisconsin, which means it's Soup Season!

 Ingredients:

-8 Tbsp. butter, divided
+8 Tbsp. unsalted butter, divided

 1 slice of thick-cut hickory smoked bacon, cut into pieces